-Scientists have studied the effects of medicinal cannabis on autism for about two decades.
-The first study came from UC Irvine and indicated cannabis medicine could relieve autism and other conditions.
+Scientists have studied the effects of medicinal cannabis on the brain for about two decades.
 In 2013, a Stanford University study suggested autism could have a link to a gene mutation that interferes with cannabinoids.
 Another 2013 study discovered that immune dysfunction, which can cause some types of autism, can happen because of the endocannabinoid system.

-CHOP has plenty of anecdotal evidence showing medical marijuana’s ability to relieve autism symptoms.
-But, they don’t have much empirical evidence to work with.
+There is plenty of anecdotal evidence showing medical marijuana’s ability to relieve autism symptoms.
+But researchers don’t have much empirical evidence to work with.
 So, they want to collect data that shows how different cannabinoids affect patients with autism.
 While some patients take medicine containing only CBD, others take medication with a combination of CBD and THC.
 The team at CHOP wants to understand why certain kinds of cannabis medicine for better for some autistic patients than others.

 Since this study will be an observational one, Zuppa’s team won’t provide any marijuana medicine to patients.
 Instead, they’ll observe patients who already use medical marijuana to relieve their symptoms.
 Instead of imitating treatment, they can look at existing treatments to see what already works for patients.
 Zuppa stated this angle could help the team also understand how parents make medication decisions for their children.